18F/development-guide/pages/code-review.md

 review.
 Discussing these expectations explicitly is the best way to make sure that everyone is on the same page.

-Documenting and/or automate the outcomes of your discussion.
+Document and/or automate the outcomes of your discussion.
 A common practice is to include this information in a `CONTRIBUTING.md` file in your project's repository.